-Make sure you arrive at the right time and the right day, I had a customer turn up 2 days early one time with potentially disastrous consequences for both the kennels and the dogs’ owner, fortunately, all was dealt with OK.
+Make sure you arrive at the right time and the right day.
+I had a customer turn up 2 days early one time with potentially disastrous consequences for both the kennels and the dogs’ owner, fortunately, all was OK.

 Do your kennels have a set of Terms & Conditions that you can easily find and do they look professional?
-Do they have a clear cancellations policy that is fair?
+Do they have a clear cancellations policy?
 Have they asked for all of your dogs’ details including your emergency contact details and explained how this will work?
 Do they know who your vet is?
 All these things lead to a better experience.

 When your dog goes home

 It’s usual for things to not be quite right for a few days, after all, no matter how nice the kennels are, it’s still not home.
 Keep your routine up, don’t let your dog take liberties and watch out for diarrhoea and the dreaded kennel cough.
 If you didn’t take your dogs’ usual food into kennels, expect their bowels to be unsettled for 24-48 hours while they get used to a different food again.

 If a dog has been stressed and suffered with diarrhoea as a result of this, it’s usual for them to return to normal quickly.

 During the summer months, kennel cough is something your dog might be lucky to escape, they can catch it from anywhere – not just kennels.
 However, in large kennels it’s difficult to avoid.
 At Meg Heath airflow is good and cleaning standards are high.
 I have a protocol for an outbreak of kennel cough and unfortunately for the offending dog we send them home as putting into isolation will not help.